 Letter from the Director

-Field Education is a critical part of the social work educational program.
+Field Education is a vital part of the social work education curriculum.
 As indicated in the Council of Social Work Education’s Educational Policy and Accreditation Standards, it serves as the signature pedagogy of the social work profession.
 Students learn to develop, apply and integrate learned theoretical skills in practice settings.

 Estella Williamson, LCSW-R

 Assistant Dean and Director of Field Education